Make a claim now by calling 0800 808 9740 or

 If you are unsure of what to do or what your rights are, you should contact specialist personal injury solicitors with experience in this area of the law.

-If you have suffered a personal injury or an industrial disease while employed by the RAF for an accident which was not your fault, you may be able to make a personal injury compensation claim.
+If you have suffered a personal injury or an industrial disease while employed by the RAF for an accident that was not your fault, you may be able to make a personal injury compensation claim.

 The Ministry of Defence (MOD) as an employer owes the same duty of care to its personnel.

 As a member of the armed forces you may be able to make a personal injury compensation claim against the Ministry of Defence (MOD) should you have suffered an injury as a result of their negligence.
-The MOD has a responsibility to protect their employees, contractors and visitors.
+The MOD has a responsibility to protect its employees, contractors and visitors.

 Prior to 15th May 1987, any member of the armed forces who suffered personal injury as a result of their service was unable to make a compensation claim.
 This was down to the Crown Proceedings Act, which now no longer applies.